Clustering & Cluster Features

 ax.set_axis_off()

-We will use the dbscan algorithm to cluster the inflammatory cells that often form spatial clusters in the tissue.
-The dbscan algorithm is a density-based clustering algorithm that groups together points that are closely packed together, marking as outliers points that lie alone in low-density regions.
-This is suitable if you want to, for example, extract Tertiary Lymphoid Structures (TLS) or other lymphocyte aggregates (Lagg) from the tissue.
+In this tutorial, we will use the DBSCAN algorithm to cluster the inflammatory cells that often form spatial clusters in the tissue.
+The DBSCAN algorithm is a density-based clustering algorithm that groups together points that are closely packed together, marking as outliers points that lie alone in low-density regions.
 We will use the density_clustering

--function to this which is a wrapper around different density based clustering algorithms.
-The available algorithms are dbscan
+-function which is a wrapper around different density based clustering algorithms from the sklearn and esda libraries.
+The available algorithms in Histolytics are dbscan

 , hdbscan